oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 Elements related to security:

-* `webLogicCredentialsSecret`: The name of a pre-created Kubernetes secret, in the domain resource's namespace, that holds the user name and password needed to boot WebLogic Server under the `username` and `password` fields.
+* `webLogicCredentialsSecret`: The name of a pre-created Kubernetes Secret, in the domain resource's namespace, that holds the user name and password needed to boot WebLogic Server under the `username` and `password` fields.

 Elements related to domain [startup and shutdown]({{< relref "/userguide/managing-domains/domain-lifecycle/startup.md" >}}):